Nopsled/template-sveltekit-rolldown-tauri-servo-biome-tailwind-shadcn-bun/README.md

 - The Servo rendering engine is experimental - report issues to help improve it
 - Biome is much faster than ESLint/Prettier - leverage it for better DX
 - Take advantage of Tailwind v4's new features for better styling
-- Use ShadCN components for consistent, accessible UI elements
+- Use ShadCn components for consistent, accessible UI elements

 ---